Thursday, 4 July 2019

 By quietening the chatter of the conscious mind through a mindfulness practice, we can reach the subconscious mind to unhinge hardened narratives embedded in us – such us our competitive nature, the material consumerist mind, our single minded focus on growth at any cost and the lack of understanding of our interconnectedness with nature.

-This may help us as business leaders to change our narrative to become more ethical, open and purposeful to consider options that are outside the paradigm of profit at the cost of externalities – impact on health and well-being of people, pollution and other harmful effects on the environment.
+This may help us as business leaders to change our deluded narrative to become more ethical, open and purposeful to consider options that are outside the paradigm of profit at the cost of externalities – impact on health and well-being of people, pollution and other harmful effects on the environment.

 According to Ricardo Levy, Chairperson of Catalytica Energy Systems, executives are trained for action—contemplation is not part of their rulebook.
 In his own career, he discovered the need for spiritual guidance in crucial decisions.
 Levy's guidelines are:[v]